Loki: Season 2 (2023) Show Review

 Marvel Studios / The Walt Disney Company

-UNDERSTANDING TIME TRAVEL WITHIN THE MCU HEADING INTO LOKI: SEASON TWO
+UNDERSTANDING TIME TRAVEL AND THE MULTIVERSE IN THE MCU

-Avengers: Endgame introduced the concept of time travel into the Marvel Cinematic Universe.
-Time travel was a significant plot device that had widespread ramifications on not just Avengers: Endgame, but on the entire MCU.
-The filmmakers took an approach to time travel that has been theorized within Quantum Mechanics in the “Many Worlds Theory.”
-This is not a familiar approach for general moviegoers, as time travel has been traditionally approached from a very different perspective in most films that utilize the plot device.
+While Loki: Season One primarily focused on the mythology surrounding the MCU Multiverse, Time Travel was also a key plot point, due to how the act spawns Branched Timelines and due as well to the history of He Who Remains and his Multiversal Variants.
+Avengers: Endgame introduced the concept of Time Travel into the Marvel Cinematic Universe.
+In that movie, the filmmakers took an approach to Time Travel that has been theorized within Quantum Mechanics in the “Many Worlds Theory.”
+This is not a familiar approach for general moviegoers, as Time Travel has been traditionally presented from a very different perspective in most films that utilize the plot device.
 In Endgame, popular theories such as “The Grandfather Paradox” do not apply, because you can’t go to back to the past and change your future, because your future has already happened.
-This is why The Avengers can’t simply travel back through time and kill baby Thanos before he ever grows up as Rhodey suggests in the film.
-Time travel (at least in Avengers: Endgame) does not work that way.
-By doing that, The Avengers would create a Branch from off the (Sacred) Timeline and would merely kill that Timeline’s Thanos and spare that Timeline Thanos’ wrath.
+This is why The Avengers can’t simply travel back through time and kill baby Thanos before he ever grew up as Rhodey suggested in the film.
+Time Travel (at least in Avengers: Endgame) does not work that way.
+By doing that, The Avengers would create one of those aforementioned Branches that would extend from off their native Timeline, and they would merely kill the Thanos that exists within this new Branched Timeline.
+The Thanos from their Timeline would be unaffected.
+In Loki: Season One, the danger of these Branched Timelines is highly stressed as they pertain to the Multiverse.

-The concept of the Multiverse is not new to comic book readers, and it has been a Marvel Comics plot device since the 1970’s.
-An attempt is made to explain how this ties into time travel through the dialogue of several characters in Avengers: Endgame.
-As it is told in that film, the mere act of traveling back through time will create one of these aforementioned (and largely forbidden) Branched / New Realities.
-Upon the arrival of a time traveler or time travelers, the Universe executes a sort of copy / paste initiative in which a New (Branched) Reality is spawned / created.
-The time traveler / time travelers now exist in this new Parallel World; one that shares the exact history of the world from whence they came … up until the moment that they arrived in the past.
-This is why people and places look and act identical to the same people and places from whence the time travelers came … Because they are.
-They are for lack of a better word, Cosmic Copies of the people and places that they knew.
+The concept of the Multiverse was not new to comic book readers, as it had been a Marvel Comics plot device since the 1970’s.
+An attempt was made to explain how the Multiverse ties into Time Travel through the dialogue of several characters in Endgame.
+As it is told in the film, the mere act of traveling back through time creates one of these Branched Timelines / New Realties.
+Upon the arrival of a time traveler or time travelers, the Universe executes a sort of copy / paste initiative, and a New (Branched) Timeline is born.
+The time traveler / time travelers now exist within this New Reality; one that shares the exact same history of the world from whence they came … up until the exact moment that they arrive in the past.
+This is why in Endgame, people and places looked and acted identical to the same people and places from whence The Avengers came … Because they were.
+They were for lack of a better word, Cosmic Copies of the people and places that The Avengers knew.

 Marvel Studios / The Walt Disney Company